alisa-uthi/url-shortener/README.md

 # url-shortener

-This is only a back-end system for practicing NodeJS - MongoDB - Heroku
+This is only an API for shorten the URL.
+The purpose of this project is to practice NodeJS - MongoDB - Heroku.